caiyangcy/Graphex/README.md

-## Reproduction on Graphine: A Dataset for Graph-aware Terminology Definition Generation
+## Unofficial Reproduction on Graphine: A Dataset for Graph-aware Terminology Definition Generation

-This repo contains the reproduction on the paper: **Graphine: A Dataset for Graph-aware Terminology Definition Generation** from EMNLP 2021.
+This repo contains the **Unofficial** reproduction on the paper: **Graphine: A Dataset for Graph-aware Terminology Definition Generation** from EMNLP 2021.

-The code is based on the [original repo](https://github.com/zequnl/Graphex) with some modifications.
+The code is based on the [official repo](https://github.com/zequnl/Graphex) with some modifications.
 The following subsections show the instructions for running the code by order.

 ## Data Preparation